Alaska Airlines reports $431 million loss as pandemic batters airlines

 After the pandemic paralyzed the airline system, Alaska took steps to slow this “cash burn” by parking planes and reducing employment mainly through voluntary furloughs.
 In May, CEO Tilden set a goal of reaching zero cash burn by year’s end.

 Alaska progressed steadily toward that goal through June when its cash burn hit $4 million a day, down from $5.5 million a day in May.
-Thursday’s results suggest the cash burn has flattened.
+Thursday’s results suggest the rate of cash burn has flattened.

 With the expiration of the government’s Payroll Support Program at the end of September, layoffs have begun throughout the airline industry.